Skip to Content

 HOW TO STORE MARIGOLD SEEDS

-• Leave the heads somewhere where they won’t get wet, in the open air to dry.
+• Leave the heads somewhere where they won’t get wet, in the open air to dry otherwise they will mold.

-• Store them in a plastic or paper bag and place them in the freezer for up to 5 years!
+• Store them in a plastic or paper bag and place them in the freezer to last for up to 5 years!

 • I like to keep the flower heads whole until we use them.
 Just so they are in convenient little pods and it’s not like a bag full of dust.